A convergence framework for Airy$_\beta$ line ensemble via pole evolution: Introduction

 For ALE$_\beta$ with $\beta=2$, an elegant characterization is the Brownian Gibbs property \cite{aggarwal2023strong} as mentioned above.
 However, this does not hold for any $\beta\neq 2$.
 The next natural candidate of characterization would be an `infinite dimensional DBM', by taking $n\to\infty$ in \eqref{eq:DBM}.
 For example, \cite{landon2020edge} shows that ALE$_\beta$ (for $\beta\ge 1$), i.e., the edge limit of finite dimension DBM, is a solution to such an infinite dimensional DBM in a weak sense.

 However, there are several technical challenges in developing a characterization and convergence framework along this direction.
 First, particles (i.e., those $\lambda_i$ in \eqref{eq:DBM}) may collide or adjacent particles may get too close, leading to singularities in the drift $1/(\lambda_i(t)-\lambda_j(t))$ term.
 In \cite{landon2020edge}, for $\beta\ge 1$ such singularities are ruled out using existing level replusion estimates (see \cite[Theorem 2.2]{landon2020edge} and \cite[Theorem 3.2]{MR3253704}), which are known only for stationary DBM whose laws are given by $\beta$-ensembles.
 Deriving such estimates for other models could be difficult.
 Moreover, for $\beta<1$ collisions are inevitable.
 Second, the long-range interactions introduce additional complications when analyzing infinitely many particles.
-In fact, even the well-posedness of the infinite-dimensional DBM starting from a fixed intial condition appears to be absent from the literature, except for the cases $\beta=1,2,4$ \cite{osada2013interacting,osada2020infinite,katori2009zeros} where the underlying algebraic structure is used\footnote{Note that for an analogous infinite-dimensional SDE corresponding to the bulk limit of DBM, such well-posedness has been achieved for $\beta\ge 1$ (see \cite{katori2010non,osada2012infinite,osada2013interacting,tsai2016infinite}).
-A key property used in the bulk setting is the cancellation of particle interactions from left and right, and that is absent at the edge.}.
+In fact, even the well-posedness of the infinite-dimensional DBM starting from a fixed intial condition appears to be absent from the literature, except for the cases $\beta=1,2,4$ \cite{osada2013interacting,osada2020infinite,katori2009zeros,kawamoto2018finite} where the underlying algebraic structure is used.
+Note that for an analogous infinite-dimensional SDE corresponding to the bulk limit of DBM, such well-posedness has been achieved for $\beta\ge 1$ (see \cite{katori2010non,osada2012infinite,tsai2016infinite}).
+A key property used in the bulk setting is the cancellation of particle interactions from left and right, and that is absent at the edge.
+For example, in the recent paper~\cite{TZisde}, which studies a random matrix eigenvalue dynamics similar to DBM, an infinite-dimensional SDE obtained from the edge limit is shown to admit multiple solutions.
 As a result, for the infinite-dimensional DBM, both proving the uniqueness of solution and verifying it for any subsequential limit face various barriers.

-To overcome these difficulties, in this paper we take an alternative approach, and characterize ALE$_\beta$ as the pole dynamics of meromorphic functions, satisfying a funciton-valued SDE.
+To overcome these difficulties, in this paper we take an alternative approach, and characterize ALE$_\beta$ as the pole dynamics of meromorphic functions, satisfying a function-valued SDE.
 In other words, we characterize ALE$_\beta$ via the dynamics of its Stieltjes transform.
-This method completely circumvent the issue of long-range interactions and collisions, and is applicable for any $\beta>0$.
+This method completely circumvents the issue of long-range interactions and collisions, and is applicable for any $\beta>0$.